Please refer to our new Engine Bearings page at:

 First, we will cover the differences in the construction of the various "series" of bearings Clevite offers.

 Clevite's P series are the original staple bearing.
-Recommended for stock rebuilds up to medium performance use, these tri metal bearings are made from TM-77 material.
+Recommended for stock rebuilds up to some performance use, these tri metal bearings are made from TM-77 material.
 They start with a hardened steel back for strength and support.
 Over that is a cast copper lead lining to provide the durability and support to withstand the loads of engine operation.
 Then a nickel plating is applied to prevent interaction between the copper lead and the final layer, a strong, extra thin (.001" or less) electroplated overlay of babbitt.
 Babbitt is a tin or lead based alloy with varying amounts of antimony, copper or arsenic which is designed to resist flaking and is very soft by nature.
 This helps to give the bearing embedability (the ability for stray particles to be "absorbed" by the bearing so they don't rip the crank journal to shreds), conformability (the ability of the bearing to "conform" or adapt to any out of spec surfaces or distortion) and resistance to both seizure and corrosion while still withstanding the high loads a performance engine can generate.
 Finally they are flash plated with a lead/tin mixture to help protect them and mostly make them look better, (yes this step is mostly cosmetic.)
 These bearings have high crush for better retention and their high eccentricity helps to accommodate any housing bore distortion.
-These are a good quality line of bearings, however if you are building an engine that is highly modified, such as aftermarket cylinder heads, etc, you will probably want to think about upgrading to one of the performance bearings listed below.
 P series are not clearanced for aftermarket cranks with larger crankshaft fillets, although they will usually still work correctly, and any competent shop should be able to easily perform this operation to them if needed.
-(See below for more details on this)
+For the low deck ("B") engine main bearings, the "P" series is the only bearing offered by Clevite.
+We've used them in many high performance builds and found them to work great.
+We offer them pre-champhered for this application for an extra charge.

+This is Clevite's standard performance bearing.
 Originally developed for Nascar racing, H series are made of the same TM-77 material as the P series, and include most of the features described above, however they are not flash plated with the lead/tin apparently in an effort to help them seat better.
 They also have enlarged champhers to help them clear bigger crankshaft fillets.
 In rod bearings, these are available in .001" oversize, standard (.000") and .001" undersize, making them an ideal choice for those who want more flexibility in setting their clearances.
 They also have a medium level of eccentricity.
-A good overall performance bearing, especially if you need the precision sizes.
+When available, this is the bearing we offer in all of our stroker kits.

 Bearing Fitment and Assembly: